 Nopalea juice is likely safe in most healthy people.
 It's been around a long time.
-Here are some basic things to keep in mind before using this supplement.
+Here are some basic things to keep in mind before using.
 This list is not complete:

 - Start with less than recommended for the first week to see how you respond

 - Stop taking Nopalea juice at least 2 weeks before having surgery

 - Ask your pharmacist and doctor first if you take any prescription drugs, like blood thinners or diabetes medicine

 - Speak to your doctor if you are receiving cancer therapy like chemo or radiation

 - To be safe, avoid take if pregnant or breastfeeding until more research is available

 Some evidence hints Nopalea extract may lower blood sugar.
 In theory, this could mean it may interact with diabetes medicine but the degree to which it might do this needs more study.

 One woman appears to have suffered obstruction of her airway after replacing her prednisone for Nopalea.
 This does not mean the cactus juice caused this condition.
 It's more likely this problem was because she stopped taking her medicine and because of her pre-existing sarcoidosis which can also obstruct breathing.

 Nopalea and the FTC